kvarak/dnd/docs/_Classes/alchemist.md

 Each time you cast a transmutation spell of 1st level or higher, you can change the effect of your stone if the stone is on your person.
 If you create a new transmuter’s stone, the previous one ceases to function.

 ### Shapechanger
-At 10th level, you can brew a mutagenic elixir in addition to your other concoctions.
+You can brew a mutagenic elixir in addition to your other concoctions.
 This elixir affects you as a *polymorph* spell, with the exception that you can only transform into a creature with CR 1 or lower and you retain your intelligence.

 ### Master Transmuter
-Starting at 16th level, you can use your ***action*** to consume the reserve of transmutation magic stored within your transmuter’s stone in a single burst.
+You can use your ***action*** to consume the reserve of transmutation magic stored within your transmuter’s stone in a single burst.
 When you do so, choose one of the following effects.
 Your transmuter’s stone is destroyed and can’t be remade until you finish a long rest.

 **Major Transformation**.
 You can transmute one nonmagical object no larger than a 5 ft cube into another nonmagical object of similar size and mass and of equal or lesser value.
 You must spend 10 minutes handling the object to transform it.